 Sample 20-Year Term Insurance Rates For A Male

-According to a recent Motley Fool article from 2018, 69% of seniors age 65 or older, will require some form of long term care during their lifetime.
+According to a recent Single Care article from 2022, about 70% of seniors over the age of 65, will require some form of long term care during their lifetime.
 As advancements in medical technology continue, and life expectancy increases, this number will likely grow in the future.

 Even if you have an ample amount of money set aside for your retirement, the cost of long-term care quickly drain your savings account.
-In fact, 15.2% of Americans are expected to spend more than $250,000 on long-term care coverage during their lifetime.
+In fact, 15% of Americans are expected to spend more than $250,000 on long-term carecoverage during their lifetime.

 Too offset this risk, we recommend securing an affordable long term care policy while you are young and healthy.
 A handful of highly-rated life insurance companies offer inexpensive term insurance policies with long-term care.
 This coverage will protect your loved ones if you pass away, or need expensive care.

 This is probably a no-brainer for most, but it really is crucial that you should start saving now, especially if you haven’t already.
 Even if you have a job that you enjoy, there comes a point in your life where you’re probably going to want to sign-off and spend your days doing something rather than working.